Meet more than 60 authors and artists selling their most recent works along Mississippi Street.

 Cushman is editor of a collection of essays by 20 women authors, A Second Blooming: Becoming the Women We Are Meant To Be, due out in March 2017, from Mercer University Press.

-Her novel, Cherry Bomb, will be published in October 2017 by Dogwood Press of Brandon, Mississippi.
+Her novel, Cherry Bomb, will be published August 8, 2017 by Dogwood Press of Brandon, Mississippi.

 Cushman also has ten published essays in various journals and magazines and three in the following anthologies: Circling Faith: Southern Women on Spirituality (University of Alabama Press, 2012); The Shoe Burnin’: Stories of Southern Soul (Rivers Edge Media, Little Rock, AR, 2013) and Dumped: Stories of Women Unfriending Women (She Writes Press, February, 2015).